What are biofuels?

 t/year starting in 2023

-in advanced biofuel production in Cartagena.
+in biofuel production in Cartagena.

 What are the advantages of these fuels?

-Renewable fuels such as advanced biofuels can be used in existing combustion engine vehicles, taking advantage of existing distribution and refueling infrastructures.
+Renewable fuels such as biofuels can be used in existing combustion engine vehicles, taking advantage of existing distribution and refueling infrastructures.
 They already represent a sustainable mobility alternative for all transport segments.
 Especially aviation, maritime, and heavy-duty transportation, which currently do not have a viable alternative through electrification.

 With their use we can limit CO2 emissions since the CO2 released in their use is equal to the CO2 that has been previously removed from the atmosphere by the raw material used for their production, which makes them emission-reducing fuels.
 They expand the range of low-emission mobility technologies and allow us to increase the pace of decarbonization without relying solely on renewing the fleet with electric vehicles.
 They allow consumers to choose the ones that best suit their needs and start reducing their emissions immediately.